le0cadio/UnityJuniorPathway/Project Management And Teamwork/README.md

 - Be respectful of others’ time — and of your own.
 - When critiquing work, remain constructive and sensitive to the feelings of others.
 Focus on making your feedback helpful, specific, and respectful.
 - Be open to feedback yourself by actively listening and engaging with the person delivering the feedback.
 Reflect honestly on how their feedback can be addressed.

+# Design documents and project plans

+In the pre-production phase at the start of the project, design documents are created to help define and scope what you are going to create.
+These documents include:
+- Game (or Experience) Design Documents (GDDs)
+- Target user personas
+- Project charters
+- Technical specifications
+- Design documents
+- Design documents contain the blueprint for your project.
+They include:
+- High level overviews; for example, an overall project vision in the Game (or Experience) Design Document
+- Requirements and standards for particular pipelines in the project
+- Detailed design specifications for particular features

+In your high level design document, you should identify:
+- The goal and purpose for the project
+- The intended users and audience
+- Key features of the project
+- The final form of delivery
+- A design document can include diagrams, flow charts, sketches, inspirational images from similar products, and reference images to capture the intended look and feel of the product.

+# Preparing to publish

+Quality assurance testing
+During the QA testing process, there are two important project management considerations:
+- QA testing scripts and bug reporting processes.
+- Test scripts
+- A QA test script is a series of steps for a tester to follow and record their observations.
+These scripts are usually created before formal testing starts, and are used to evaluate the product against specific project requirements and use cases.
+They may also be used to test the team’s assumptions about the user experience of the product.
+Bug report tracking

+Bug tracking and resolution is a vital part of polishing the product for delivery.
+The tools used to track bug reports vary — Jira and Github are popular choices, but many individuals and teams use a spreadsheet.
+Typical bug reports include:
+- Title / brief summary: A descriptive title for the bug.
+- Identified frequency: How often does this bug occur (every time, most times, randomly, rarely)?
+- Reproduction steps: Precise steps on how to reproduce the bug.
+This should be detailed enough that a developer can recreate the bug themselves without any additional information.
+- Detailed description:  A more detailed summary of the bug and its impact on user experience.
+Any other observations: These could include thoughts on what may be causing the bug and other relevant details (for example, “error occurs inconsistently, but more frequently at night than during the day”).